 Wiping Your PC With Windows 10

 The actual process of wiping your PC with Windows 10 is very easy since Windows handles it all for you.
-However, there’s a catch: you need to specify that Windows needs to delete all of your data.
-If you don’t do this, your data may be recoverable by whoever uses it next, and you don’t want that!
+However, you need to specify that Windows needs to delete all of your data.
+If you don’t do this, your data may be recovered by whoever uses it next, and you don’t want that!

 To begin, navigate to windows settings.
 If you don’t see the “gear” icon on your toolbar, you can get to settings simply by typing “settings” with the start menu open.